 Can you tell us about your personal pasts and how your experiences motivated you to get involved with Black Bloc?

 Some of us were arrested in 2008 and many of us are activists from before the revolution, some who got started during it.
-We have been involved in many altercations since the 28th of January, 2011 and we are still keeping up the struggle.
+We have been involved in many altercations since January 28th, 2011 and we're still keeping up the struggle.

 Follow Oz on Twitter: @OzKaterji